debkbanerji/dynamic-programming-visualization/README.md

 ## Contributing a Problem

-If you want to contribute a problem you've created to the application, add the problem's `.dp.json` file to `src/assets/problems` and modify the `sections` field within `src\app\select-problem\select-problem.component.ts`.
+If you want to contribute a problem you've created to the application, add the problem's `.dp.json` file to `src/assets/problems` and modify the `sections` field within `src\assets/problems/problem-directory.json`.
 Then, make a pull request on the GitHub Page.
 Make sure to test the problem before submitting it.

 ## Starting a Development Server